The need for cannabis prevention is more urgent now than ever

 - Giving teens and young adults an in-depth education that acknowledges their beliefs and concerns

 Research shows that effective prevention efforts can make all the difference in young people's lives.
-Together, we can prevent the long-term damage that marijuana use could cause an entire future generation.
+Together, we can prevent the long-term damage that cannabis use could cause an entire future generation.

 ¹ Rocky Mountain High Intensity Drug Trafficking Area.
 (2016).
 The legalization of marijuana in Colorado: The impact.
 Latest results for Colorado youth and adult marijuana use.
 [Press Release].
 Retrieved from: Source